ssMaritime.com & ssMaritime.net

 2005 Refurbishment

-During a 45 night cruise on P&O’s MV Oriana we visited Piraeus on March 22 2005 and I was able to photograph the Ausonia which was having a general overhaul.
+During a 45 night cruise on P&O’s MV Oriana from Australia to England, we visited Piraeus on March 22, 2005 and I was able to photograph the SS Ausonia whilst there considering she was undergoing a general overhaul.

 The following three photographs were taken in Piraeus by & are © 2005 Reuben Goossens